 Born in 1954, Salgado grew up in Eugene, Oregon with music all around him.
 His parents’ vast music collection included everything from Fats Waller to Ray Charles, and his older brother and sister turned him on to the soul and blues of Wilson Pickett and Muddy Waters at an early age.
 He attended a Count Basie performance when he was 13 and decided then and there that music was his calling.
 After getting his hands on a harmonica, Curtis began devouring the blues of Little Walter and Paul Butterfield, and taught himself to play.

-Born in Everett, Washington, Curtis Salgado grew up in Eugene, Oregon.
-By his early 20s, he was already making a name for himself on Eugene’s bar scene with his band The Nighthawks, and later as co-leader of The Robert Cray Band.
+By his early 20s he was already making a name for himself in Eugene’s bar scene, first as the vocalist/harmonica player of The Nighthawks, and later as co-leader of The Robert Cray Band.
 Salgado quickly developed into a player and singer of remarkable depth, with vocal and musical influences including Otis Redding, O.V.
-Wright, Muddy Waters, Little Walter, Sonny Boy Williamson I and II, Lightnin’ Hopkins, Howlin’ Wolf and Magic Sam.
-NPR calls him “a blues icon” with a “huge voice.”
+Wright, Muddy Waters, Little Walter, Sonny Boy Williamson I and II, Lightnin’ Hopkins and Howlin’ Wolf.

-Along with his accolades, Salgado is no stranger to adversity.
+For all of his successes, Salgado is no stranger to adversity.
 During his career, he has overcome multiple health challenges, battling back from liver cancer in 2006 and lung cancer in 2008 and 2012.
 In March 2017 he underwent quadruple bypass surgery.
-Now he is back on the road, revved up and firing on all cylinders, performing with his band and as a duo with Hager.
-His resilience can be heard—and felt—on I Will Not Surrender, Rough Cut’s lead track.
+He’s not only come back stronger, he’s become one of the genre’s most prolific songwriters, going from writing a few songs per album to writing full albums of original songs.

 Sorry your browser doesnt support the player